Tuna Fishing Techniques in Los Cabos – Yellowfin Guide by Local Captains

 Best when tuna are roaming

-- Use: sardines / mackerel (what’s available & healthy)
+- Use: sardines or mackerel depending on what’s available

 - Speed: slow and steady to keep bait swimming naturally